 How is COVID-19 affecting children and teens' mental health?

-Kids may also be experiencing disappointment or grief about losing time with friends or missed milestones like graduations, school dances, sporting events or other extracurricular activities.
+Kids may also be experiencing disappointment or grief as the pandemic continues to pose challenges in their day to day life.
 One national survey of 3,300 high school students conducted early in the pandemic showed that 30% felt unhappy and depressed much more than usual.
 As the pandemic continues, those feelings may persist or deepen.

 How can parents support their child's mental health during COVID-19?

-To support kids' mental health during this challenging time, Gomez recommends parents work to keep lines of communication open at all times.
+To support kids' mental health during this challenging time, parents should work to always keep lines of communication open.

 Check in routinely